-Using the Magical 4 B's for a Better Life not just for bedtime
+Using the Magical 4 B's for a Better Life Not Just for Bedtime

 As parents and caregivers, we often face the daily struggles of life while trying to create a loving environment for our children.
 This challenge can be even more pronounced when we care for neurodivergent children, who might require unique approaches to thrive.
-In this blog post, I’m excited to introduce you to the Magical 4 B's, not for bedtime but for: Belonging, Being, Believing, and Becoming.
+In this blog post, I’m excited to introduce you to the Magical 4 B's, not for bedtime but also for: Belonging, Being, Believing, and Becoming.
 These four principles can significantly enhance our children's lives and our own.

 Understanding the 4 B's